-If a significant disruption, such as terrorist attacks, cuts off access to our main office we expect to resume critical services by utilizing our other branch locations and staff.
-As stated above, certain key employees will be deployed to other locations or work remotely in order to handle certain operational functions and provide customer support.
+If a disruption, such as terrorist attacks, cuts off access to our main office we expect to resume critical services by utilizing our other branch locations and staff, as previously stated, certain key employees will be deployed to other locations or work remotely in order to handle certain operational functions and provide customer support.
 It may take us longer than one day to recover depending on the availability of data and applications and the speed in which we can relocate employees.

 Disruptions affecting an entire region

-Resuming normal business as a result of disruptions, such as a region-wide power outage, that affect an entire region will depend on the time it takes for power to be restored.
+Resuming normal business because of disruptions, such as a region-wide power outage, that affect an entire region will depend on the time it takes for power to be restored.
 The severity of the disruption can vary from minimal to severe.
 In a disruption affecting our business district, city, or region, we will transfer our operations to a site outside of the affected area, and recover and resume business within 24 hours of relocating.
-In either situation, we plan to continue in business, transfer operations to our clearing firm if necessary, and notify you through our web site www.ladenburg.com or you can call one of our customer emergency numbers, 305.572.4132 or 212.409.2000.
+In either situation, we plan to continue in business, transfer operations to our clearing firm, if necessary, and notify you through our web site or you can call one of our customer emergency numbers, 305.572.4132 or 212.409.2000.

 Access to your funds

-If after a significant business disruption you cannot contact us as you usually do by calling your sales representative at their respective phone number or at Ladenburg's main office 212.409.2000, or by email to email@example.com you should call our alternative number 305.572.4132.
+If after a significant business disruption, you can not contact us as you usually do by calling your sales representative at their respective phone number or at Ladenburg's main office 212.409.2000, or by email to you should call our alternative number 305.572.4132.